 The following information was compiled to form the basis of a talk I gave to the Science Group of Warrington University of the Third Age (U3A) in April 2026.

 I chose to start with the Rocket because it set the benchmark for all future steam locomotives.
 I ended with The Duke as it was the final design of steam locomotive built by British Railways for main line operation.
+The final locomotive was of course Evening Star in 1960.

-Penydarren was built by Richard Trevithick and made the made the first locomotive hauled railway journey in the world in 1804.
+Penydarren was built by Richard Trevithick and made the first locomotive hauled railway journey in the world in 1804.
 It operated on the nine miles of railway between the iron works at Penydarren and the Merthyr-Cardiff Canal, in Merthyr Tydfil in Wales.

 On the first run the engine hauled ten tons of iron in five wagons and seventy men riding on them.
 The engine achieved a speed of nearly 5 mph.